Skip to main content

 Problem

-The extent to which artificial intelligence (AI) has been integrated into graduate STEM education and its broadening impact are unclear.
+The extent to which artificial intelligence (AI) has been integrated into graduate STEM education and its impact are unclear.

-With support provided by the Alfred P. Sloan Foundation (Grant Number: G-2024-22540), NORC researchers are working with U.S. graduate schools to ensure that AI innovations will strengthen the entire enterprise, including efforts to broaden success in science technology, engineering, and mathematics (STEM) education, and ultimately, participation in STEM careers.
+With support provided by the Alfred P. Sloan Foundation (Grant Number: G-2024-22540), NORC researchers are working with U.S. graduate schools to ensure that AI innovations will strengthen the entire enterprise, including efforts to broaden excellence in science technology, engineering, and mathematics (STEM) education, and ultimately, participation in STEM careers.

 Solution